nyu-2022summer-devops-customers/customers/README.md

 |`POST` | `/customers/{customer_id}/addresses` | Creates a new Address record in the database | Address Object
 |`PUT` | `/customers/{customer_id}/addresses/{address_id}` | Updates/Modify an Address record in the database | AddressModel Object
 |`DELETE` | `/customers/{customer_id}` | Delete the Address with the given address_id number | 204 Status Code

+## License

+Copyright (c) John Rofrano.
+All rights reserved.

+Licensed under the Apache License.
+See [LICENSE](LICENSE)

+This repository is part of the NYU masters class: **CSCI-GA.2820-001 DevOps and Agile Methodologies** created and taught by *John Rofrano*, Adjunct Instructor, NYU Courant Institute, Graduate Division, Computer Science, and NYU Stern School of Business.